crowdymous/crowdymous.github.io/_posts/2020-11-04-meta-data-secure.md

 The problem is, even if the service itself *promises* to not remember who is talking to whom and when and how, etc., this information already went through *the internet*.
 It is "out there".
 Anyone resourceful enough to listen *can* listen.
-Whether they are legal entities, hackers, crackers, disgruntled employees, changed leadership at the company, foreign or even national intelligence agencies, etc.
+Whether they are legal entities, hackers, crackers, disgruntled employees, malicious attackers, foreign or even domestic intelligence agencies, etc.

 ## How does Dead Drop work?